GraemeMalcolm/xyz/Instructions/Labs/LAB_03_data_transformation_in_databricks.md

 #### Task 2: Complete the Date and Time Manipulation notebook

-Open the **1.DateTime-Manipulation** notebook.
-Make sure you attach your cluster to the notebook before following the instructions and running the cells within.

-Within the notebook, you will:

-- Explore more of the `...sql.functions` operations
+1. Open the **1.DateTime-Manipulation** notebook.
+Make sure you attach your cluster to the notebook before following the instructions and running the cells within Within the notebook, you will explore more of the `...sql.functions` operations as well as date & time functions.
-  - Date & time functions

-After you've completed the notebook, return to this screen, and continue to the next step.
+2. After you've completed the notebook, return to this screen, and continue to the next step.

 ### Exercise 2: Complete the Use Aggregate Functions notebook

-In your Azure Databricks workspace, open the **07-Dataframe-Advanced-Methods** folder that you imported within your user folder.
+1. In your Azure Databricks workspace, open the **07-Dataframe-Advanced-Methods** folder that you imported within your user folder.

-Open the **2.Use-Aggregate-Functions** notebook.
+1. Open the **2.Use-Aggregate-Functions** notebook.
 Make sure you attach your cluster to the notebook before following the instructions and running the cells within.
 Within the notebook, you will learn various aggregate functions.

-After you've completed the notebook, return to this screen, and continue to the next step.
+1. After you've completed the notebook, return to this screen, and continue to the next step.

 ### Exercise 3: Complete the De-Duping Data exercise notebook

-In your Azure Databricks workspace, open the **07-Dataframe-Advanced-Methods** folder that you imported within your user folder.
+1. In your Azure Databricks workspace, open the **07-Dataframe-Advanced-Methods** folder that you imported within your user folder.

-Open the **3.Exercise-Deduplication-of-Data** notebook.
+1. Open the **3.Exercise-Deduplication-of-Data** notebook.
 Make sure you attach your cluster to the notebook before following the instructions and running the cells within.

-The goal of this exercise is to put into practice some of what you have learned about using DataFrames, including renaming columns.
+1. The goal of this exercise is to put into practice some of what you have learned about using DataFrames, including renaming columns.
 The instructions are provided within the notebook, along with empty cells for you to do your work.
 At the bottom of the notebook are additional cells that will help verify that your work is accurate.

-Once you have completed this, in the left pane, select **Compute** and click on **Test cluster**.
-Click on **Terminate** to stop the cluster.
+1. After you have completed this, in the left pane, select **Compute** and then select your cluster and click **Terminate** to stop it.